-Afghanistan-Pakistan border clashes: What we know so far
+Pakistani, Afghan forces exchange deadly border fire: What’s next?

 In its latest report issued last month, CRSS said that if the current trend continues, 2025 could be one of the deadliest years in Pakistan.
 Last year, at least 2,546 people were killed in attacks.

-The armed attacks have risen following the ouster of former Prime Minister Imran Khan in April 2022.
-Khan’s government had involved the Taliban to get the TTP to agree to ceasefire deal.
-Though the ceasefire deal unraveled during Khan’s tenure, the frequency of attacks remained lower.
+The attacks have risen since the ouster of former Pakistani Prime Minister Imran Khan in April 2022.
+Khan’s government had involved the Taliban in efforts to get the TTP to agree to a ceasefire.
+Although the ceasefire unravelled during Khan’s tenure, the frequency of attacks remained lower.

 Ties have deteriorated as Islamabad has increased its use of air strikes inside Afghanistan to target hideouts it says are used by TTP fighters.

-Analysts say the recent surge in TTP attacks against Pakistani soldiers was the main trigger for the deadly clashes.
+Analysts said a recent surge in TTP attacks against Pakistani soldiers was the main trigger for the deadly clashes.

 The TTP attacks, including suicide bombings, compelled Pakistan to strike in Afghanistan, said Mehmood Jan Babar, a